Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 image: "../assets/images/chemotaxis_traj_1.0.png"
 ---

-In this page, we will:
- - Simulate *E. coli* chemotaxis at a cellular level
- - Compare performance of chemotactic walk vs. standard random walk
- - Compare performances of different default tumbling frequencies.
+In a [previous tutorial](tutorial_purerandom), we built a Jupyter notebook to simulate the movement of a cell moving randomly throughout two-dimensional space in a sequence of steps.
+At each step, the next direction of the cell's movement is chosen completely randomly.
+We called this simple algorithm "strategy 1" in the [main text](home_conclusion).

+In this tutorial, we will adapt this simulation into one that attempts to more closely mimic the real behavior of *E. coli* chemotaxis.
+We will then be able to compare the results of these two algorithms.

 ## Simulation files and dependencies

-Please download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compare.ipynb</a>.
+Download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compare.ipynb</a>.
 Detailed explanation of the model and each functions can be found in the file too.

-Please make sure the following dependencies are installed:
+Make sure the following dependencies are installed:

 | Installation Link | Version | Check install/version |
 |:------|:-----:|------:|